Bella Books: History

 Kelly Smith, along with other investors, created the corporation in Michigan in 1999 as an outgrowth of Smith's long relationship with A Woman's Prerogative Bookstore in Ferndale Michigan.
 Bella Books was named after a Jack Russell terrier who sat court at the bookstore.
-In 2004 Smith left the company and was replaced by the current chief executive officer Linda Hill, who is also the chief executive officer of Spinsters Ink and BeanPole Books.
+In 2004, Smith left the company and was replaced by the current chief executive officer Linda Hill, who is also the chief executive officer of Spinsters Ink and BeanPole Books.
 Hill moved the press to Tallahassee in 2005.

 Since the publication of its first title in 2001, its primary focus has been on lesbian fiction.
 The press publishes lesbian romance, lesbian mystery and lesbian speculative fiction novels and lesbian erotica short-story anthologies.
-In 2003 it bought the backstock of Naiad Press, including the majority of the backlist for Jane Rule.
+In 2003, it bought the backstock of Naiad Press, including the majority of the backlist for Jane Rule.
 In 2004, it bought the backstock of defunct Rising Tide Press.
-In 2005 it acquired distribution rights for New Victoria Press, including the works of Sarah Dreher.
-In 2008 it acquired reprint rights to the work of Ellen Hart.
+In 2005, it acquired distribution rights for New Victoria Press, including the works of Sarah Dreher.
+In 2008, it acquired reprint rights to the work of Ellen Hart.
 A typical production year includes 24-30 trade paperback releases as well as reprints of classic titles.
-Total titles in print exceed 300.
+Total titles in print exceeds 300.

 Titles first appearing in English-speaking markets are translated for distribution in France (KTM Editions, Editions Dans L'Engrenage), Germany (Verlag Krug), Spain (Egales) and the Czech Republic (LePress).
 Some titles are also acquired for hardcover editions by InsightOut Book Club, a division of the Quality Paperback Book Club.

-By 2012 the biggest part of the business was in distribution for small feminist and LGBT publishers.
+By 2012, the biggest part of the business was in distribution for small feminist and LGBT publishers.